Col du Tourmalet

 We reached Luchon about the time most of our group was getting ready to roll out.
 They had just finished a big lunch and some had already called it quits for the day.
 The van was taking them back.
 I met our tour guide, Nicole Kimborowicz, plus Matt McDonald and Peter Pellicano who were going back over the Peyresourde.
 I didn’t want to abandon Rich and James but Rich had basically declared that, after lunch, he was taking a shuttle and James was unsure.

-I didn’t want to eat lunch then have no one to bike back with and I was riding back.
+I didn’t want to eat lunch and then have no one to bike back with and I was riding back.
 And I was afraid sitting outside I would get too cold.

 So I skipped lunch and jumped in with the Nicole group.
 That was an excellent idea.
-The worse thing I could have done was to sit down, get something heavy in my stomach, get cold in my wet clothes, stiffen up, then attack the Peyresourde — the same HC climb the Tour used yesterday.
+The worst thing I could have done was to sit down, get something heavy in my stomach, get cold in my wet clothes, stiffen up, and then attack the Peyresourde — the same HC climb the Tour used yesterday.

 The same recipe followed — climb the Peyresourde, put on as many warm clothes for the descent, then let ‘er rip.
 Although not let it go too fast.
 It was just yesterday off the descent of the Peyresourde that Jens Voigt had his front tire blow out and he crashed hard.